Olwethu-Thando/practicum-exam-/README.md

  app purpose
- weather is a very d
+ weather is a very cold

+ the purpose of the app is to give weather condition to usersdaily and give a weekly average